LABORA-INF-UFG/SplitLearning-B5G/README.md

     </div>
 </div>

-    Figures 5 and 6 demonstrate that energy consumption remained largely stable across profiles, whereas accuracy was highly sensitive to reliability.
-    PLR led to accuracy degradation of up to −70.1%, overshadowing the influence of delay (+57.6%) and throughput (+12.2%).
+Figures 5 and 6 demonstrate that **energy consumption remained stable across slices**, with only minor variations, while **validation accuracy was highly sensitive to network reliability**.
+PLR degraded accuracy by up to −70.1%, overshadowing the effects of delay (+57.6%) and throughput (+12.2%).

-    These findings confirm that **link reliability is the cornerstone of stable Split Learning in B5G/6G environments**.
+**Key insight:** These results confirm that **link reliability is the cornerstone for ensuring stable Split Learning in B5G/6G environments**.

 [Back to TOC](#table-of-contents)